publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schIII/m__us_usc_t8_s1631.md

     (c) __Review of income and resources of alien upon reapplication__

-        Whenever an alien is required to reapply for benefits under any Federal means-tested public benefits program, the applicable agency shall review the income and resources attributed to the alien under subsection (a) of this section.
+        Whenever an alien is required to reapply for benefits under any Federal means-tested public benefits program, the applicable agency shall review the income and resources attributed to the alien under subsection (a).

     (d) __Application__